Khaoz-Topsy/svg/src/slides/2-content/3-fun/diagrams/diagrams.md

 diagrams

-## Transition: This whole presentation is an SVG
+## ▶️ The best or worst use for an SVG is a presentation